hyphmongo/deepcurator/readme.md

 After training, the neural network can be provided with an _unseen_ clip of audio and assign it a score.
 The higher the score, the more confidence it has of the audio being categorized as 'good'

-\* Best is subjective, since taste is subjective.
+\*Best is subjective, since taste is subjective.
 The scoring method is not perfect since it partly relies on the popularity of a release to assign a category.
 Also, rarer items can have an increased price because of their scarcity, not their audio qualities, which inflates the score erroneously.
 The scoring metric could be viewed more of a 'what will be sought-after on Discogs' rather than 'what is objectively good'

 ## Installation

 This project uses Pipenv to manage dependencies.
 To install all dependencies run `pipenv install`.
 To activate the virtual environment run `pipenv shell`

 Data files are stored on S3, to re-create the results, or train your own model, an configuration file will be needed.
-Create `config.yml` in the roof of the project and fill in the following values.
+Create `config.yml` in the root of the project and fill in the following values.

 ```yaml
 s3: